Leopard Hunting in Mozambique

-Leopard hunting is done over bait.
+Leopard hunting in Mozambique is done over bait.
 Usually bait will be a baboons or plains game animals from one of the previous hunts.
 Proper pre-baiting will be done before you even arrive in camp.
 The ideal situation is for you to arrive and already have the baits being hit.
 Trail cams are used to identify trophy leopards that are hitting the bait.

-- Hunting is done over bait from a hide
+- Hunting is done over bait from a hide.

-- Safari can also be extended.
+- Safari can also be extended if needed.

 - There are some huge leopards in this area.

 - Leopard hunting is typically a nighttime affair, however in remote areas such as Mozambique, they often come in during daylight.

 - Once you have taken your leopard, there are some species of plains game hippos and crocodiles.
 Lake Cahora Bassa is well known for its trophy crocodiles.

 Be specific so we can find exactly what you're looking for.

 A leopard will give you one shot, and one shot only.
 Make it count.

 Leopards are among the most sought-after trophies, but also the hardest to obtain.
 This remote, traditional hunt in Mozambique will give you a great opportunity to hunt a trophy leopard.